ccbt87/docs/Dev_Env_setup/README.md

 ### 6.3 Remove Intellij Project

-To remove the Intellij Project, simply delete the project directory on the disk.
+To remove the Intellij project, simply delete the project directory on the disk.

 ## Docker Toolbox Setup (TODO)